Admission for the January 2025 academic session is ongoing Apply Now!

 • Demonstrate logical, meaningful skills that bothers not just on the relevance of the data that informed the statistical outcomes, but also on the real-world implications of how these outcomes are factored into decision-making processes.

-Linear Algebra I (Elective) 2
+Linear Algebra II2

 • Master linear algebra concepts, including solving linear equations, change of basis, eigenvectors, eigenvalues, Caley-Hamilton theorem, symmetric matrices, positive definite matrices, and orthogonal diagonalization.